jBAR0N/BLOST/README.md

 # Blog platform
- This will be a blog platform where every user can read articles, create an account and write articles himself also having features like following users and bookmarking articles.
+ This will be a blog platform where every user can read stories, create an account and write stories himself also having features like following users and bookmarking stories.

  ## Libraries / Frameworks